Britain's mid-sized banks coping with coronavirus, but warn of pain ahead

 "Metro's limited Q1 trading update may be a hostage to fortune in terms of what it does not disclose as opposed to what it does," Jefferies analyst Joe Dickerson said in a note.

 Unlisted Co-op Bank reported a further quarterly pretax loss - of 27 million pounds - but said this was in line with company expectations.
-It booked benign impairment levels.
+Impairments nearly tripled to 2.9 million pounds, although Goodbody analyst John Cronin said they remained relatively benign.

 The flurry of updates comes after Britain's biggest banks RBS RBS.L, Lloyds LLOY.L, HSBC HSBA.L and Barclays BARC.L set aside 6.7 billion pounds in provisions for likely loan losses last week.